tmtsoftware/csw/docs/src/main/commons/create-component.md

 any cleanup of resources or logic that should be executed for graceful shutdown of component in this hook.

 After successful shutdown of component, the Supervisor actor will create the Top Level Actor again from scratch.
 This will cause the `initialize` hook of `ComponentHandlers` to be called again.
-After successful initialization of the component, the Supervisor actor will register itself with the Location Service.
+After successful initialization of the component, the Supervisor actor will register itself with the Location Service once more.

 ### Shutdown

 When the Supervisor actor receives a `Shutdown` message, it transitions the component to the `Shutdown` state.
 Any commands received while a shutdown is in progress will be ignored.
 Then, it will stop the Top Level Actor.
 The `postStop` hook of the Top Level Actor will call the `onShutdown` hook of `ComponentHandlers`.
 Component developers are expected to write any cleanup of resources or logic that should be executed for graceful shutdown of component in this hook.
+The component, including the Supervisor, exits after `onShutdown` completes.

 ### Lock